 Bentley Systems Announces Retirement of Founder Keith Bentley and Promotion of Julien Moutte to Chief Technology Officer

-Bentley Systems, Incorporated BSY ("Bentley Systems" or the "Company"), the infrastructure engineering software company, today announced forthcoming retirements:
+EXTON, Pa. – Feb.
+28, 2023 – Bentley Systems, Incorporated (Nasdaq: BSY) (“Bentley Systems” or the “Company”), the infrastructure engineering software company, today announced forthcoming retirements:

 CEO Greg Bentley said, “It is practically unique for any mature software company to have had, for its lifetime, a chief inventor who has also been its chief evangelist, both for the work of its engineer users and developers.
 Bentley Systems was founded in 1984 to commercialize Keith Bentley’s software for infrastructure engineering, and Keith’s contributions to the substance and articulation of our work have never slowed down, culminating in our market-leading iTwin Platform for infrastructure digital twins.
 Keith has been working closely and continuously with Julien Moutte over the past two years.
 Together they are committed to assuring that iTwin benefits will extend to every one of our application and cloud services users.”